 Friday, November 10, 2023

 Princeton University Chapel

-The program will include an invocation by the Rev. Dr. Alison Boden, the University’s dean of religious life and of the chapel; the presentation of the colors by the Princeton University Army ROTC “Tiger” Battalion cadets; and the singing of the Star-Spangled Banner and America the Beautiful by Kenneth Grayson, foreman in the University electric shop.
+The program will include an invocation by the Rev. Dr. Alison Boden, the University’s dean of religious life and of the chapel; and the singing of the Star-Spangled Banner and America the Beautiful by Kenneth Grayson, supervisor in the University electric shop.
 Mayor Mark Freda of Princeton and Kam Amirzafari of The Spirit of Princeton will give welcome remarks.
-Dr. Mary Rorro, psychiatrist for the U.S. Department of Veterans Affairs, will play a viola solo, and Henry Whitaker, Princeton Class of 2017, will play Taps.
-The benediction will be offered by Imam Sohaib Sultan, the Muslim chaplain at Princeton University.
+Dr. Mary Rorro, psychiatrist for the U.S. Department of Veterans Affairs, will play an original musical arrangement, and Gabriel Chalick ‘24 will play Taps.
+The benediction will be offered by Khalil Abdullah, Princeton’s Assistant Dean for Muslim Life.

-The University and local communities are invited to attend the event, which is sponsored by the Offices of the Vice President for Campus Life, Religious Life, Human Resources, the Office of Community and Regional Affairs, the Princeton University Army ROTC, Rutgers-Princeton University Naval ROTC, Alumni and Friends of Princeton University ROTC, Military and Service Veterans Resource Group and the Princeton Student Veterans Organization, the Princeton Student Veterans, and The Spirit of Princeton.
+The University and local communities are invited to view the live-stream.
+The event is sponsored by the Princeton Office of the Vice President for Campus Life, Office of Religious Life, Office of Human Resources, the Office of Community and Regional Affairs, the Princeton University Army ROTC, Rutgers-Princeton University Naval ROTC and Air Force ROTC, Alumni and Friends of Princeton University ROTC, Princeton Veterans Alumni Association, Military and Service Veterans Resource Group, the Princeton Student Veterans Organization, the Princeton Student Veterans, and The Spirit of Princeton.